About the Debt Default Clock

-The United States will reach insolvency—the point of no return—when the federal government fails at least ten of the twelve tests set according to the questions listed above.
-As of right now, the federal government is currently failing in seven of them.
-These are Factors 1, 2, 3, 8, 10, 11, and 12.
-However, three factors (Factors 4, 6 and 9) buy one minute from midnight each, based on the projections.
-Therefore, as of today, the Debt Default Clock now stands at just three minutes from midnight.
-This is where it stood at the time of the last review in October of 2020.
-It is essential to point out, however, that the federal government’s fiscal position was continuing to weaken dramatically in certain areas during the intervening months.
-Specifically, six factors that provided zero minutes from midnight each, both in October and now, show steep declines.
-While these declines cannot move the Clock’s minute hand, they will make the road back to providing even just one minute away from midnight for each practically impossible.
+The federal government will reach insolvency—the point of no return—when the federal government fails at least ten of the twelve tests set according to the questions listed above.
+As of right now, the,federal government is currently failing in seven of them.
+These are Factors 1, 3, 8, 10, 11, and 12.
+Four factors (Factors 2, 4, 5 and 6) buy one minute from midnight each, based on the current circumstance and projections.
+Therefore, as of today, the Debt Default Clock now stands at just four minutes from midnight.
+This is one minute more from where it stood at the time of the last review in March of 2021.
+However, this modest improvement follows from reasons that are different from the prior update.
+Specifically, the outcomes have improved for Factors 2 and 9 by Congress enacting a dollar-denominated debt ceiling and higher than previously expected levels of revenue.
+On the other hand, the outcome has deteriorated for Factors 4 and 5 because of projected increases in federal interest costs.

 The Default Clock is ticking.

 The Debt Default Clock Review Committee responds to the new debt ceiling and the use of “extraordinary measures.”

 Databases behind ten of the factors of Debt Default Clock

 Factor #1: Do federal outlays exceed 17.5 percent of GDP?